Discover the Real Cost of Being Middle Class: State-by-State Analysis Reveals Surprising Income Requirements

 What is considered middle class?
 It might take more money than you think to reach this income tier.
 The Pew Research Center defines middle-class, or middle-income households, as those with incomes that are two-thirds to double the U.S. median household income.

-However, because the cost of living and average income varies so widely from state to state, the income needed to be “middle class” in one state could be much more or less than what it takes to be middle class in another.
+However, because the cost of living and average income varies so widely from state to state, the income needed to be “middle class” in one state might be much more or less than what it takes to be middle class in another.
 Using Pew’s definition of middle class, GOBankingRates analyzed data from the U.S. Census Bureau’s 2019 American Community Survey to determine how much two-, three- and four-person families need to earn in every state to qualify for this classification.

 Find out the states where it’s easiest to be middle class.